alexnd/react-native-bgimage/README.md

 - run: **npm install --save react-native-bgimage**
 - run: **react-native link react-native-bgimage** (or link it manually)

+For React Native version < 0.47.x you must use older not compatible version use **npm install react-native-bgimage@1.3.0** to specify it

 ### To manual link

 - add to **android/settings.gradle** :